smalot/pdfparser/CONTRIBUTING.md

 To make life easier for you and us, there is a Continuous Integration (CI) system that carries out software tests and performs a number of other tasks.
 The following points describe the relevant preparations/inputs for the CI system.
 All checks must be green, otherwise a pull request will not be accepted.
-* Please create an [issue](https://github.com/smalot/pdfparser/issues) before starting work on any significant changes.
+* If your change goes beyond a small, well-scoped bug fix, please open an [issue](https://github.com/smalot/pdfparser/issues) first to clarify whether it is within the current maintenance scope of this project.
-* We only accept code that is bundled with tests, regardless of whether it is a new function or a bug fix.
+* We only accept code that is bundled with tests.
+This applies to bug fixes as well as compatibility-related changes.
 This strengthens the code base and avoids later regressions. :exclamation: **If you don't know how to write a test, tell us upfront when you open the pull request and we might add them ourselves or discuss other ways**.
 This [Medium article](https://pguso.medium.com/a-beginners-guide-to-phpunit-writing-and-running-unit-tests-in-php-d0b23b96749f) might be a good starting point.
 Code changes without tests are very likely to be rejected.
 * Fix reported issues with the coding style.
 We use **PHP-CS-Fixer** for this.
 See [.php-cs-fixer.php](./.php-cs-fixer.php) for more information about our coding styles.
 [Developer.md](./doc/Developer.md) contains more information about this topic.
 * If you are fixing an **existing error**, refer to it in the introduction text of the pull request.
 For example, if you created a fix for issue `#1234` write the following Markdown: `fixes #1234`.
-* In case you have changed **internal behavior/functionality**, check our documentation to make sure these changes are **correctly documented**: https://github.com/smalot/pdfparser/tree/master/doc
+* If your bug fix or compatibility change affects documented behavior, please update the documentation accordingly: https://github.com/smalot/pdfparser/tree/master/doc